 - Add diced tomatoes with the liquid, ground cumin, garlic powder, salt, and pepper; continue to cook for 3 minutes, or until tender and heated through.

-- Layer rice on the bottom of your slow cooker.
+- Layer the rice on the bottom of the insert of your slow cooker.

-- Stir prepared tomatoes mixture into the rice; add chicken broth and set aside.
+- Stir the prepared tomato mixture into the rice; stir in the chicken broth and set aside.

 - Heat 1 tablespoon olive oil in the skillet over medium heat.